prajogt/canadian_salmon_spawn/README.md

 ## Analyzing Canadian Salmon Spawn Statistics

 ## Overview
-This paper makes use of a Linear Model to predict Salmon Populations

-TODO
+This project makes use of a Linear Model to predict Salmon Populations.
+It examines the impact of commercial fishing on the reproductive capacity of Canadian Salmon, utilizing datasets from the NuSEDS and the Government of Canada's Pacific Region Commercial Salmon Fishery.
+We investigate the influence of commercial fishing alongside spawning health on salmon populations.
+Emphasizing the significance of effective management, we aim to show the need for sustainable fishing practices to mitigate negative impacts to the Canadian salmon population.

 ## File Structure
 - `inputs` contains the NuSEDS and Catch Estimate data, including the corresponding data dictionaries.
 This is the raw dataset downloaded directly from Canada's open data portal.